AustralianFootball.com Celebrating the history of the great australian game

 The Tigers next emerged as a force a decade later.
 Between 1968 and 1974 they qualified for four grand finals, only to lose on each occasion.
 They had to wait until the end of the 1970s to record their second WDFL grand final triumph which was achieved at the expense of West End Allansford by a 9 point margin.

 The 1990s saw the commencement of without doubt the Tigers’ greatest era to date.
-Since 1991 the seniors have contested a total of seven grand finals, and emerged triumphant from those of 1991 against Old Collegians, 1996 and 2003 at the expense of Russells Creek, and 2006 against Dennington.
-Meanwhile the reserves have enjoyed premiership success on half a dozen occasions during the same period, including the last three in succession.
+Since 1991 the seniors have contested a total of nine grand finals, and emerged triumphant from those of 1991 against Old Collegians, 1996 and 2003 at the expense of Russells Creek, 2006 against Dennington, and 2014 versus Panmure.
+In 2015 the Tigers lost the grand final to Dennington by 8 points.
+By comparison, their 2016 season was somewhat disappointing as although they qualified for the finals they bowed out of the flag race at the first hurdle, a result that was repeated in 2017.
+This was followed by a somewhat lack lustre 2018 campaign which yielded 8 wins from 16 matches and saw the Tigers drop to sixth place on the eleven team premiership ladder.

 John Devaney - Full Points Publications